redParrot17/emailSystem-client/README.md

 * [ ] Logging back out
 * [ ] Handling when the server shutsdown

 Want to use the tcp server/client framework in your own project?
-You can find the dependency [HERE](https://github.com/redParrot17/redTCP).
+You can find it as a dependency [HERE](https://github.com/redParrot17/redTCP)